isomorphic-software/smartclient-docs/classes/ResultTree.md

 **Modifying ResultTrees**

 `ResultTree` nodes cannot be directly added or removed from a [paged](#attr-resulttreefetchmode) `ResultTree` via [Tree](Tree.md#class-tree) APIs such as [Tree.add](Tree.md#method-treeadd) or [Tree.remove](Tree.md#method-treeremove), since such trees are considered to be read-only by virtue of containing [ResultSet](ResultSet.md#class-resultset)s, which are read-only data structures.
-Even in other [FetchMode](../reference_2.md#type-fetchmode)s, calling such APIs will only update the local cache of the ResultTree, rather than triggering any server traffict to update the DataSource.
+Even in other [FetchMode](../reference.md#type-fetchmode)s, calling such APIs will only update the local cache of the ResultTree, rather than triggering any server traffict to update the DataSource.

 Use [DataSource.addData](DataSource.md#method-datasourceadddata)/[removeData()](DataSource.md#method-datasourceremovedata) to add/remove rows from the [DataSource](DataSource.md#class-datasource), and the `ResultTree` will reflect the changes automatically.
 Alternatively, the [DataSource.updateCaches](DataSource.md#method-datasourceupdatecaches) method may be called to only update local caches of the DataSource in question, without generating any server traffic.

 To create a locally modifiable cache of records from a DataSource, you can use [DataSource.fetchData](DataSource.md#method-datasourcefetchdata) to retrieve a List of records which can be modified directly, or you can create a client-only [DataSource](DataSource.md#class-datasource) from the retrieved data to share a modifiable cache between several DataBoundComponents.

----
-## Attr: ResultTree.serverKeepParentsOnFilter

-### Description
-If true, indicates that your own server code will handle the complexities associated with the combination of [keepParentsOnFilter](#attr-resulttreekeepparentsonfilter) and [loadDataOnDemand](#attr-resulttreeloaddataondemand).
-If this flag is true and your server code does _not_ handle those complexities, the results are undefined, but most likely you will simply exclude non-matching parents if your tree is load-on-demand, which effectively means that filtering will be broken.

-If this flag is not set, SmartClient will use its own automatic client-driven algorithm to ensure that `keepParentsOnFilter` is honored on load-on-demand trees.
-See the `keepParentsOnFilter` overview for details

-**Flags**: IRW

 ---
 ## Attr: ResultTree.sendNullParentInLinkDataCriteria